TRossen89/SYS4SemGruppeF/Log.md

   If not confirmed the message box dissappears and the user can edit the boxes in the formular.

   3) if one or more boxes in the formular haven't been filled out, a message appears saying "Fill out all boxes"

+___
+___
+___

+### US 8
+- As a (logged in) user
+- I want to be able to post something (picture with text... etc)
+- so that I can share my thoughts or achievements on the website to the public

+___
+### AC 8
+- Given that I am on the post page
+- When I have added a photo, video and/or text and pressed post
+- Then the post will be uploaded and be public to all those on the feed
+___
+___
+___

+### US 9
+- As a (logged in) user
+- I want to be able to create a group
+- so that I can gather likeminded people or discuss about a topic of interest with people within the same field

+___
+### AC 9
+- Given that I am on the create group page
+- When I filled out the required information for the creation of the group and pressed the create button
+- Then a group will be created

+- Given that I am creating a group
+- When I selected the friends I want to add and press accept
+- Then the selected friends will be added to the group upon it's creation
+___
+___
+___

+### US 10
+- As a (logged in) user
+- I want to be able to add friend(s)
+- so that I can add people I enjoy communicating with or work well together with as friends on the website

+___
+### AC 10
+- Given that I am on a persons profile page
+- When I press on the add friend button on the profile
+- Then a friend request will be recieved by the relevant person

+- Given that I have sent a friend request
+- When the relevant person has accepted the friend request
+- Then the person and I have added each other as friends